biothings/biothings.api/docs/doc/studio.rst

 * `parsers` will then convert data into JSON documents, those will be stored in a Mongo database using `uploaders`
 * when using multiple sources, data can be combined together using `mergers`
-* data releases are then created by either indexing data to an ElasticSearch cluster with `indexers`, or by computing the differences between current release and previous one, using `differs`, and applying these differences using `syncers`
+* data releases are then created by either indexing data to an ElasticSearch cluster with `indexers`, or by computing the differences between the current release and previous one, using `differs`, and applying these differences using `syncers`

 The final index along with the Tornado application represents the frontend that is actually queried by the